paulbuechner/occutils/README.md

 ## Design goals

-occutils aims to be a modern, high-level, easy-to-use, and modular utility library for OpenCASCADE.
-It is designed to be:
+`occutils` strives to be a contemporary, user-friendly, and modular utility library for OpenCASCADE, specifically designed for seamless integration and enhanced functionality:

 * **Simple to use**: Most tasks should be accomplishable in *one line of code*.
 * **Aid rapid development**: No need to write tons of utility functions; no